Hu8MA/H2GNN/metabolic/Excluded_TypeDDI_Predictions/README.md

 # Dataset Analysis Results
+During preprocessing, 406 drug–drug interaction pairs were annotated with multiple interaction categories.
+To enable single-label supervised learning, only one label was retained for each pair and all additional labels were removed.
+Among these multi-label cases, 38 (9.36%) appeared in the stratified test split, allowing assessment of the model's ability to recover excluded interaction types.
+Remarkably, the model reproduced 94.74% of the omitted labels within its top-3 predictions, despite never encountering them during training or validation.
+This result suggests that the hypergraph architecture captures underlying multi-mechanistic pharmacological relationships and can infer secondary interaction mechanisms beyond the primary label used during training.
 ## Summary Statistics

 The dataset underwent processing to identify and remove pairs with multiple reaction types.